Purchasing Life Insurance with a Pulmonary Embolism

 Take a look at how State Farm’s guidelines compared to just one of the top-rated life insurance companies we represent, Prudential.

 Prudential is an A+ rated company by AM Best, and they have been in the life insurance industry since 1875.
-State Farm was founded in 1922, and despite their enormous advertising budget, they actually sold less life insurance in 2015 than Prudential.
+State Farm was founded in 1922, and despite their enormous advertising budget, they actually sell considerably less life insurance than Prudential.
 In addition, Prudential is a much more welcoming provider for individuals who have had a few health issues, especially after the age of 60.

 Give us a call toll-free call today at 855-247-9555 or request a free quote online.
 We are here to help you find the most affordable option available.